 As the men are reclined at the table, Martha (good ol' Martha) is merrily working, truly with all her heart, and in comes Mary....

-a shared and deep look to her Lord, she approaches him with a grace
+deep look to her Lord, she approaches him with a grace that perfectly

-that perfectly reflects her beautiful spirit, and breaks open a large
+reflects her beautiful spirit, and breaks open a large precious

-more than enough for this event, remember that).
-It's 'vast'
+than enough for this event, remember that).
+It's 'vast' value

-value is instantly recognized by all, by its container and redolence,
+instantly recognized by all, by its container and redolence, as being